-■ By default Time-lapse view should show: Specifies whether Time-lapse View displays only direct file history, branch (integration/merge) history, or information about the originating changelist for the selected file by default.
+By default Time-lapse view should show: Specifies whether Time-lapse View displays only direct file history, branch (integration/merge) history, or information about the originating changelist for the selected file by default.

 You can also select these display preferences in Time-lapse View.
 For more information about these options, see Viewing Image File History with Time-lapse View.
-For more Image Time-lapse preferences, see "Image Timelapse preferences" on the facing page.
+For more Image Time-lapse preferences, see "Image Timelapse preferences" below.